 But if it’s placed indoors, HEPA filtration should be used.
 Brushes are used with the vacuum to remove as much debris as possible.
 This includes water-damaged and bio-contaminated porous materials.

-Hire a Professional to Clean Your Ducts
+Hire a Professional to Clean Your Air Conditioning System and Air Ducts